B-Consortium/aitshal/README.md

 start --> executeFiglet
 start -->buildAndInstall
 ```
+These stages were the initial plans for aitshal and can be outdated.
 ## Installation
 ``aitshal`` needs tools like ``gcc``, ``make``,``curl``,``openssl`` and tools to compile both ``make`` and C projects.
 In that scenario, we can begin like: